Justin Bauman is in his fifth season on the Wake Forest basketball staff in 2017-18, serving as the Demon Deacons' Director of Basketball Operations.

-During his first three seasons at Wake Forest, Bauman has been a part of a coaching staff that has rebuilt the Demon Deacon program, which returned to the NCAA Tournament in 2017.
+During his first four seasons at Wake Forest, Bauman has been a part of a coaching staff that has rebuilt the Demon Deacon program, which returned to the NCAA Tournament in 2017.
 The 2016-17 Deacs, featuring All-American and eventual NBA first round pick John Collins, ranked in the top 10 nationally in offensive efficiency.
 Wake Forest set school records with 268 3-pointers and 77.8 percent from the free throw line as the Deacs averaged 82.8 points per game.

 Bauman came to Wake Forest in April 2014 following a two-year stint in the same position under Danny Manning at the University of Tulsa.
 He helped lead the Golden Hurricane to the 2013-14 Conference USA championship, the program's first title since 2003.